 What options do I have to protect my assets during a high net worth divorce?

-The good news is that there are ways to protect yourself during a high net worth divorce.
+The good news is that there are ways to protect yourself during a high-income provision is a $30,000 joint month net income.
+For couples who exceed this provision, a unique formula is used to determine how much child support will be paid.”>high net worth divorce.
 For instance, if you and your spouse are co-owners of a business, a shareholder agreement may be drafted stating both of your interests in the business during a divorce.

 If you are not yet married, a prenuptial agreement may be drafted with your spouse that details what will happen with a few of your assets in the event of a divorce.
 If, on the other hand, you are already married, a postnuptial agreement may be drafted with your spouse, which technically serves a similar purpose, although the document is drafted exclusively after marriage.

 Don’t head into your high asset divorce alone.
 Hiring an experienced attorney will help protect your assets and save you money in the long run.
 Get started today by scheduling your consultation so we can create a strategy that is unique to your situation.